 Frontend Vs Backend Editor – Conclusion

-The backend editor is mainly accessed by the admins of a website to take control of important settings of a website.
-Frontend editor is the tool that is used to edit the frontend components of the website.
-Knowing the difference between the frontend and backend editor will help a user to develop a WordPress website more efficiently.
+The backend editor is mainly accessed by the admins of a website for controlling important settings of a website.
+Whereas, a frontend editor is a tool (like Elementor and Divi) that is used to edit the frontend components of a website.
+So, knowing the difference between the frontend and backend editor will help a user develop a WordPress website more efficiently.